sjswuitchik/summerREU2020/week3/week3_outline.md

 ## Step 2: Calculate coverage for each individual

 We'll need to look at the coverage for all individuals, which we can do now that we have a BAM for each individual (output from week 2).
-Create a slurm script (with #SBATCH commands and the module load command)
+Create a slurm script (with #SBATCH commands and the module load command) that will calculate the coverage for each individual BAM and save the output into a file for each individual.

+`module load samtools/1.10-fasrc01`
+`samtools coverage infile.bam > infile.out`

+Pull those output files off the cluster using `sftp` (Sara will go through this with you one-on-one when you get to this step) to your local computer and we can start loading these data into R!

+## Step 3: Identify potential sex-chromosome-associated scaffolds

+Tim, I can come back to this later

+## Step 4: Run SAMtools depth on specific scaffolds